chandan-singh/one-on-one/README.md

 * Do you have any questions about the organization?
 * Have you noticed anything at the company that felt off lately?
 * What's the biggest opportunity that we're not thinking about?
-* How can the team work better together?
+* How can the team operate better together?
 Where are we failing?
 Where are we succeeding?
 * What's your least favorite thing about the product?
 * How are you feeling about the company's future?
 Why do you say that?
 * If you were the CEO, what changes would you make?
 * What is the company not doing today that we should do to better compete in the market?
 * What’s the biggest opportunity we’re not pursuing?
 * What’s one thing we’d be *crazy* not to do in the next quarter to improve our product?
-* Do you think our company is taking care to its employees?
+* Do you think our company is taking care of its employees?
 Why or why not?
 * Are there any aspects of our culture you wish you could change?
-* What are your favorite parts about our culture?
+* What are your favorite parts of our culture?
 * What is the number one problem at our company?
 Why?
 * How could we be more creative or innovative as a company?
-* How well do you feel like you relate to you coworkers?
+* How well do you feel like you relate to your coworkers?
 Do you view them as friends, acquaintances, or strangers?
 * What don’t you like about our product or services?
 * What’s the best thing about working here?